imuqeetchaudhary/health-care-backend-app/README.md

 }
 ```

+### to get all user access roles

+- user-access-roles/get-all/ :get :protected

 ### to get all assigned roles for a specific user

 - user-access-roles/get-all/:id: :get :protected (where id = userId)